 The national average SAT scores show you whether scores are trending up or down compared to previous years.
 But they don’t tell you much about your own scores.

 National percentiles, on the other hand, show you where you stand in relation to other students.
 They range from 1 to 99 and indicate the percentage of students who scored the same as or lower than you.
 So the higher your percentile, the better you did.

 You’ll see two types of percentiles on your score report: the nationally representative sample percentile and the SAT user percentile.

 - The sample percentile compares your score to the predicted scores if all students were to take the SAT.
 Because some students, like those not planning on going to college, may not take the SAT, we conduct research studies to estimate what their scores would be.

 - The user percentile compares your score to the actual scores of recent high school graduates who took the SAT during high school.
 If your percentile is 75, that means your score is as high or higher than the scores of 75% of students who took the SAT.

 Because your user percentile shows how you performed compared to other students who may be applying to the same colleges you are, it can help you decide whether to try to improve your score by taking the test again.

 How to Improve Your SAT Score

 If you’re not happy with your SAT results, try using the free Official SAT Practice on Khan Academy® personalized study tool before retaking the test.
-Research shows that just 6–8 hours using Official SAT Practice could help your total score increase.
+Research shows that just 6 or more hours using Official SAT Practice could help your total score increase.
 Some students report seeing score increases that range from 90-200 points (but individual results do vary).